rwdaigle/discourse/docs/HEROKU.md

 1. We recommend the Honeybadger add-on to notify you of any app exceptions that occur.
 If you are willing to forego this service, remove it with: `$ heroku addons:remove honeybadger`
 1. Openredis provides a small Redis instance, which is required for Discourse.
 You can provision a smaller, free, alternative if you wish: `$ heroku addons:remove openredis && herokua addons:add redistogo`
-1. Run clockwork inline: If you're only running a single web dyno, you can eliminate the need to run another dyno for scheduling background tasks by moving the clock process into the web dyno.
-(If you need to scale past one web dyno, however, you will need to have a separate dyno for the clock process to ensure it's a singleton process).
-Execute the following:
-  1. `$ heroku ps:scale clockwork=0`
-  1. `$ heroku config:set EMBED_CLOCKWORK=1`

 If you follow each step here, your total cost will be reduced to that of two dynos (one of which is free) - about $35/month.